 Once you are aware of the sticky points or design flaws on your site, UX/UI specialists and ecommerce experts can produce alternatives.
 You are then in a position to start testing your changes.
 To do this, you need to run split tests or multivariate tests.

-A/B testing, or split testing, is a method of sending traffic to one or more variant of an existing webpage to see which performs the most successfully.
+A/B testing, or split testing, is a method of sending traffic to one or more variants of an existing webpage to see which performs the most successfully.

 This form of testing allows you to compare a variant, or multiple variants, of designs against a current page.
 Your existing page is often referred to as the “control” page and the new design, the “challenger.”